Ocr A Level Ancient History

 2. Essay Writing Techniques: The Key to Success

 The majority of your assessment will involve essay writing.
-Mastering this skill is paramount.
+Mastering this skill is essential.

 • Structure: Every essay needs a clear structure: introduction, body paragraphs, and conclusion.
 The introduction sets the scene, stating your argument (thesis statement).
 Body paragraphs develop your argument using evidence.
 The conclusion summarizes your findings and reinforces your main points.